Book Now

 Local Culture and Tradition at Ghandruk Village

 The residents of the Ghandruk village are well known for being friendly and hospitable.
 Visitors and trekkers are frequently welcomed with a grin and given a cup of tea as a sign of hospitality.
-The people of Ghandruk maintain to live a traditional way of life despite the growing effect of modernization and tourists.
-They farm crops including rice, millet, maize and potatoes on the terraced fields that surround the community, which is where their primary source of income comes from.
+The people of Ghandruk maintain a traditional way of life despite the growing effect of modernization and tourists.
+They farm crops including rice, millet, maize, and potatoes on the terraced fields that surround the community, which is where their primary source of income comes from.
 In Ghandruk, many Gurung people continue to dress traditionally every day.
 The men typically don a sleeveless jacket called a "Gurung Bhangra," as well as a knee-length wraparound garment called a "Gurung Gho" or "Bakra."
-Women don a colourful top called a "Gunyo Cholo" and a wraparound skirt called a "Gunyu Fari."
-Throughout the year, the people passionately celebrate a number of events.
+Women don a colorful top called a "Gunyo Cholo" and a wraparound skirt called a "Gunyu Fari. " Throughout the year, the people passionately celebrate a number of events.
 With religious rites, folk dances, and feasts, important festivals like Dashain, Tihar, and Lhosar are joyfully celebrated.
 In Ghandruk, residents take part in traditional dances like "Ghatu," "Maruni," and "Tamu" at festivals and special occasions.
 Music and dance are fundamental to Gurung culture.
 They perform music using instruments like the tungna, a tiny stringed instrument, and the madal, a drum.
 Ghandruk Village still has a strong sense of community.
 Ghandruk Village upholds a strong feeling of community, and locals frequently gather to work on neighborhood projects or aid one another in need.
 The people of Ghandruk have a profound respect for the natural world.
 The Gurung people have a close relationship with the mountains, forests, and rivers that surround their community, which is located in a magnificent setting.
-Numerous Gurung residents have entered the hospitality sector as trekking tourism has grown, running teahouses, homestays, and offering trekkers their services as guides and porters.
+Numerous Gurung residents have entered the hospitality sector as trekking tourism has grown, running teahouses and homestays and offering trekkers their services as guides and porters.

 Overall, the people of Ghandruk are a prime example of the rich Gurung culture, exhibiting their deeply ingrained customs, gracious hospitality, and peaceful coexistence with the natural world.
 Their manner of life and customs add to Ghandruk's charm.